ViktorTrojan/sfml-pong/readme.md

 The game has sound, and textures.
 I will maybe add some other things in the future, like networking, depending on what I put in the sfml wrapper.

-This project does not how how to properly organize a game or code in zig, it really doesn't use the best practices.
+This project doesn't show how to organize a game or code properly using Zig.
+It also doesn't follow the best practices for programming.